MTD penalty points: how the new system works in 2026

 To expand your understanding, consider the following resources:

 - Making Tax Digital collection — In-depth resources and updates related to MTD.
+This collection includes the latest information on MTD requirements and useful tips for staying compliant.

 - VAT education manual — Detailed HMRC guidance on VAT-related matters.
+This manual offers insights into VAT regulations and compliance strategies to help you manage your VAT obligations effectively.

 FAQs